Police in Leicester have visited over 500 homes in just two days as part of their commitment to reducing burglaries.

 Immobilise is a national database that’s free to use and takes just minutes to register your property.
 It is used by all police forces to assist in identifying the rightful owners of recovered stolen property.
 Whilst insurance may cover the cost of a stolen laptop, it cannot replace lost family photos or important work stored on it.

-In some case, officers have also arranged for residents to have a personal visit from Leicestershire Constabulary’s Crime Reduction Officer or referred them to the Council for free security improvements to their home.
+arranged for residents to have a personal visit from Leicestershire Constabulary’s Crime Reduction Officer or referred them to the Council for free security improvements to their home.

 The Immobilise initiative, which will be rolled out to other areas of the city over the summer months, forms part of Operation Itchen – a city-wide campaign to reduce burglaries.
 As well as increased high visibility patrols and the targeting of known offenders, a number of other initiatives will run throughout the summer in conjunction with the Safer Leicester Partnership.